jr-robotics/robo-gym-robot-servers/README.md

 Repository containing Robot Servers ROS packages

-The packages have been tested for ROS Melodic (recommended).
+The packages have been tested for ROS Noetic (recommended) and Melodic.
+We will try to maintain compatibility with ROS Melodic for as long as possible, nevertheless our main efforts will be based on ROS Noetic.

 *WARNING for ROS Kinetic users*: